FabricioBattaglia/Moment-of-Muscle/README.md

 Wanyea Barbel - As a user, I want to be able to add and view postings on the job board.

 Mitchell Wise - Push and Pull user data to/from the database (Firestore).
-Carried over WORKING task from last week and completed this week
+Carried over task from last week and completed this week.

 Will Hall - Coded updated UIs for several app screens